The pros and cons of taking a horse and pets to a new job

 Financial factors.
 Some employers will happily accommodate your horse – for a fee.
 This can range from a token contribution towards stable rent, to a standard livery rate.
 Potentially, every stable a staff horse takes is a lost livery or training fee, so it’s not unreasonable to be expected to remunerate the business for that loss.
 This needs to be factored into your living expenses.
 If you are a less experienced groom the chances are the fee for your horses’ keep will make a significant hole in your salary each month.

 Local Livery.
 A simple and seemingly obvious solution.
 Or not.
 Again, this is something to consider on a job-by-job basis and isn’t a go-to solution for all future positions.
 Some yards are fairly remote, and you could find yourself with a considerable drive to do your own horse before and after work each day.
 Your prospective employer may be concerned by this.
 Is it feasible to drive to another yard, ride and take care of your own horse after a days’ work on the yard, every day?
-No matter how devoted and enthusiastic you are, you are not a robot!
+No matter how devoted and enthusiastic you are, you are not a robot and you don’t want to become one by shoehorning too much into your working days, no fun whatsoever in that!
 There is also the chance that if you are a more junior groom or a more experienced with fixed outgoings the cost of livery may leave you without much wage left to live on.
+Again, no fun!

 The negatives to consider when considering owning your own dog.